FinancialEngineerLab/cpp_ficc_temp3/README.md

 # Financial-Computing-in-Cpp
-These are the course works for the financial computing course.
+These are the course works for the Financial Computing 2019 Fall.

 Topics Related: